Alphabet: European alphabets

 The Etruscan alphabet remained nearly unchanged for several hundred years.
 Only evolving once the Etruscan language changed itself.
 The letters used for non-existent phonemes were dropped.
 Afterwards, however, the alphabet went through many different changes.
 The final classical form of Etruscan contained 20 letters.
-Four of them are vowels (a, e, i, and u).
-Six fewer letters than the earlier forms.
-The script in its classical form was used until the 1st century CE.
-The Etruscan language itself was not used in imperial Rome, but the script was used for religious texts.
+Four of them are vowels——six fewer letters than the earlier forms.
+The script in its classical form was used until the 1st century AD.
+The Etruscan language itself was not used during the Roman Empire, but the script was used for religious texts.